CallumDowling/sqlxrg/README.md

 # 🌿 Introduction

-**sqlxrg** is a server-side api that translates json encoded sql transactions currently only for mysql
+**sqlxrg** is a web api that translates json encoded sql transactions, currently supporting mysql/mariadb

 Based https://github.com/proofrock/sqliterg by Germano Rizzo.
 This project uses most the same same request / response format, but connects with a mysql/mariadb instance instead of creating an sqlite db.
 Accordingly most the the config settings are gone.